dislovemartin/llm-router/src/router-controller/readme.md

 ### Example Configuration

-**Note**: The order of the LLMs under policies in the `config.yaml` is very important, as the router server returns a one-hot encoded vector for each classification.
+**Note**: The order of the LLMs under policies in the `config.yml` is very important, as the router server returns a one-hot encoded vector for each classification.

+An example snippet from `config.yml`:
 ```yaml
 policies:
   - name: "task_router"